tada/pljava-wiki/Security.md

 [[SQL deployment descriptor]].
 Such commands are executed with the permissions of the caller.
-In other words, although the utility function is declared with "security definer", it switches back to the session user during execution of the deployment descriptor commands.
+In other words, although the utility function is declared with "security definer", it switches back to the identity of the invoker during execution of the deployment descriptor commands.

 ## Classpath manipulation

 The utility function [set_classpath](SQL Functions#wiki-set_classpath) requires
-that the caller of the function has been granted _CREATE_ permission on the affected schema.
+that the caller of the function has been granted _CREATE_ permission on the affected schema, unless it is the `public` schema, in which case the caller must be a superuser.